Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Experiments and Analysis

 \subsubsection{Visual ablation study}

-To separately show the effectiveness of key components of ST-DASegNet in an intuitive manner, we provide ablation visualization on ``Potsdam IR-R-G to Vaihingen IR-R-G'' and ``Potsdam R-G-B to Vaihingen IR-R-G'' tasks shown in Fig.\ref{Fig7}.
+To separately show the effectiveness of key components of ST-DASegNet in an intuitive manner, we provide ablation visualization on ``Potsdam IR-R-G to Vaihingen IR-R-G'' and ``Potsdam R-G-B to Vaihingen IR-R-G'' tasks shown in Fig.~\ref{Fig7}.
 When adding DDM, many large-region mistakes are avoided.
-In baseline result of case (b), large regions of ``Low vegation'' are classified into ``Tree''.
-In baseline result of case (c), large regions of ``Clutter'' are classified into ``Building''.
+In the baseline result of case (b), large regions of ``Low vegetation'' are classified into ``Tree''.
+In the baseline result of case (c), large regions of ``Clutter'' are classified into ``Building''.
 After adding DDM, these large-region mistakes are correctly classified.
-When adding adversarial learning, the edge of each category is clearer and the whole region of each category becomes smoothly.
+When adding adversarial learning, the edge of each category is clearer and the whole region of each category becomes smooth.
 In all 6 cases, we find that many small regions will be incorrectly classified into ``Clutter''.
 After adding adversarial learning, this problem is almost completely solved.
-When further applying EMA based cross-domain separated self-training mechanism, many detailed mistakes for almost every categories are corrected, which makes the results seem much better.
-As shown in case (a), (b) and (f), some little rectifications on ``Building'' make predictions seem closer to ground truth.
-Similarly in case (b) and (e), detailed corrections on ``Impervious surfaces'' really help improve the quality predictions.
-Theoretically, with DDM, source and target student backbones can respectively represent the target images into source-style and target-style with only source annotations.
+When further applying EMA-based cross-domain separated self-training mechanism, many detailed mistakes for almost every category are corrected, which makes the results seem much better.
+As shown in cases (a), (b), and (f), some little rectifications on ``Building'' make predictions seem closer to ground truth.
+Similarly in cases (b) and (e), detailed corrections on ``Impervious surfaces'' really help improve the quality of predictions.
+Theoretically, with DDM, source, and target student backbones can respectively represent the target images into source style and target style with only source annotations.
 In other words, besides domain universal features, some target-specific features can be extracted.
-However, feature inconsistency caused from domain shift will harm the effectiveness of DDM.
-When further adding feature-level adversarial learning, domain shift problem is eased and cross-domain single-style features is aligned to become more consist.
-Therefore, feature representation capability of backbones and DDM are both improved.
-When integrating our proposed self-training mechanism, it can fundamentally improve this task by providing high-quality target annotations.
-In summary, besides ablation comparison experiments (Tab.\ref{Tab7} and Tab.\ref{Tab8}), ablation visualization further prove the effectiveness and great compatibility of the three key components of ST-DASegNet.
+However, feature inconsistency caused by domain shift will harm the effectiveness of DDM.
+When further adding feature-level adversarial learning, the domain shift problem is eased and cross-domain single-style features are aligned to become more consistent.
+Therefore, the feature representation capability of backbones and DDM are both improved.
+When integrating our proposed self-training mechanism, it can fundamentally improve this task by providing high-quality target annotations (pseudo-labels).
+In summary, besides ablation comparison experiments (Tab.\ref{Tab7} and Tab.\ref{Tab8}), ablation visualization further proves the effectiveness and great compatibility of the three key components of ST-DASegNet.